-Combatting the Opioid Epidemic
+Combating the Opioid Epidemic

 The opioid crisis has torn apart families in Ohio. we must do more...

 Any solution to the opioid crisis must also focus on public education.
-For this reason, Janet supports the Attorney General’s plan to implement a K-12 drug prevention education program in all schools and run a statewide drug prevention media campaign.
+For this reason, I support the Attorney General’s plan to implement a K-12 drug prevention education program in all schools and run a statewide drug prevention media campaign.
 It is imperative to reach children, both in and out of school, while they are young to show them the dangers of abusing opioids.
 By setting the mindset early to avoid misuse of opioid drugs, we can save lives.

 Any successful drug prevention program needs the help of law enforcement.
-Janet would work to connect local law enforcement to Ohio’s Drug Enforcement Agency (DEA) and strengthen their lines of communication.
-Through this, local law enforcement will be able to track illicit drugs with greater certainty and stop the influx of illegal opioids into our community.
-Janet also supports the construction of drug courts.
-These would be similar to criminal courts, but work to focus on reducing the chance of relapse in addiction and recidivism from crime.
-It would seek to funnel non-violent drug offenders into substance abuse programs as opposed to jail.
-These drug court have proved effect and even have saved costs ranging from $3,000 to $13,000 per client.
+I will work to connect local law enforcement to Ohio’s Drug Enforcement Agency (DEA) and will strengthen their lines of communication.
+Through these connections, local law enforcement will be able to track illicit drugs with greater certainty and stop the influx of illegal opioids into our community.
+This will ensure that the government is taking the right steps to protect people from violent drug conflict.

 I also support the construction of drug courts.
 These would be similar to criminal courts but would focus on reducing the chance of relapse and of recidivism from crime.
 New drug courts would seek to funnel non-violent drug offenders into substance abuse programs as opposed to jail.
 These courts have proven effective and have even saved costs ranging from $3,000 to $13,000 per defendant.